Building and Styling UI Components Using Tailwind CSS

 </div>

-In the above code snippet, the card with an image component is styled using Tailwind CSS utility classes.
+In the code snippet above, the card with an image component is styled using Tailwind CSS utility classes.
 The max-w-sm class sets the maximum width of the card, rounded gives it rounded corners, overflow-hidden hides any content that exceeds the card's boundaries, shadow-lg adds a shadow effect, w-full makes the image fill the card's width, px-6 adds horizontal padding to the card's content, and py-4 adds vertical padding to the card's content.

 By combining and customizing utility classes, we can easily style various components in Tailwind CSS.